 - If your canker sore doesn’t heal within three weeks

 What if it’s not a canker sore?

 If a canker sore or cold sore is not the problem, then a tooth abscess might be the culprit, which can spread to the jaw and other areas of your head and neck.
-If you live near Irvine or Montclair, CA and suspect an abscessed tooth, contact our emergency dentist by dialing (855) 328-6646 now.
+If you live near Montclair, CA, and suspect an abscessed tooth, contact our emergency dentist by dialing (855) 328-6646 now.